-Amortization Method: The current method for amortizing Unfunded Actuarial Accrued Liability (UAAL) is a level percent of pay approach over a closed period of 30 years beginning July 1, 2015 and ending June 30, 2045 (29 years remaining as of the June 30, 2015 valuation, which determines the fiscal year 2017 contribution).
+Amortization Method: The current method for amortizing Unfunded Actuarial Accrued Liability (UAAL) is a level percent of pay approach over a closed period of 30 years beginning July 1, 2015 and ending June 30, 2045 (27 years remaining as of the June 30, 2017 valuation, which determines the fiscal year 2019 contribution).
 Benefit changes and assumption changes are separately amortized over 30 years as they occur.
 Absent actuarial gains or losses, a closed amortization period is expected to result in UAAL amortization payments that remain level as a percentage of payroll.

-Benefit Changes: There were no new benefit provisions reported for this valuation.
+Benefit Changes: The following new benefit provisions were reported for this valuation: